-- Northern gardeners should mulch heavily with straw for overwintering.
+- Northern gardeners should mulch heavily with straw to ensure proper overwintering.
+Read our mulching guide for more info!

 - Mulch should be removed in the spring after the threat of frost has passed.
-(Young shoots can’t survive in temps below 20°F on their own.
+(Young shoots can’t survive in temps below 20°F / -6°C on their own.
 Keep them under cover.)

 - Cut off any flower shoots that emerge in spring.
 These may decrease bulb size.

-- Weeds should not be a problem until the spring.
-However, keep well weeded.
-Garlic doesn’t do well with competition.
-It needs all its nutrients.
+- Weeds should not be a problem until spring.
+However, keep the planting site well weeded.
+Garlic doesn’t do well with competition—it needs all available nutrients!

 - Garlic is a heavy feeder which requires adequate levels of nitrogen.
 Fertilize more if you see yellowing leaves.

 Garlic has very few problems with pests in the garden (in fact, its a natural pest repellent), and also very few problems with the diseases that plague other veggies.
 White rot is one concern, but you should also keep an eye out for the same pests that plague onions.